Hopf algebras and homotopy invariants: Introduction

-A significant breakthrough in the study of $H$-spaces was achieved by Hopf and Borel (see~\cite{Hopf, Borel}) who classified graded Hopf algebras which can be realised as the cohomology rings of topological spaces, and consequently gave a necessary condition on a Hopf algebra to be the cohomology algebra of an $H$-space.
-They showed that the existence of the comultiplication in a Hopf algebra turns out to restrict the multiplicative structure considerably.
+A significant breakthrough in the study of $H$-spaces was achieved by Hopf and Borel (see~\cite{Hopf, Borel}) who classified graded Hopf algebras over a field of characteristic 0 which can be realised as the cohomology rings of $H$-spaces, and consequently gave a necessary condition on a graded Hopf algebra to be the cohomology algebra of an $H$-space.
+They showed that the existence of the comultiplication with count in a graded Hopf algebra restricts the multiplicative structure considerably.
 Using this Hopf algebra classification, it is easy to see that, for example, $\C P^n$ is not an $H$-space.
 The Hopf and Borel theorems give necessary but not sufficient conditions for a space to be an $H$-space; for example, although the cohomology of $BU(2)$ satisfies the conditions of the Hopf and Borel theorems, $BU(2)$ is not an $H$-space.
-It is worth noting that Hopf and Borel studied possible multiplications of appropriate Hopf algebras and their results are based on algebra isomorphisms of Hopf algebras while ignoring their coalgebra structures.
+It is worth noting that Hopf and Borel studied possible multiplications of appropriate Hopf algebras and their results are based on algebra isomorphisms of Hopf algebras while not studying further their coalgebra structures.

-There has been an extensive development of the theory of graded connected Hopf algebras (see~\cite{Milnor-Moore}) using algebraic and topological tools.
+Ever since Hopf and Borel's work, there has been an extensive development of the theory of graded connected Hopf algebras (see~\cite{Milnor-Moore}) using algebraic and topological tools.
 Let $A$ be a Hopf algebra.
 Denote by $P(A)$ the primitives in $A$, by $I(A)$ the augmentation ideal of $A$, and by $Q(A)=I(A)/I(A)^2$ the indecomposables.
 Then $A$ is primitively generated if the natural map $P(A)\lra I(A)\lra Q(A)$ is onto.
 Such a primitively generated Hopf algebra $A$ is called \emph{Lie-Hopf} algebra.